esl/MongooseIM/doc/user-guide/Getting-started.md

 In this short guide we will set MongooseIM up and get users chatting right away.
-This will guide also you through basic operation, and validation.
-Training and getting to know MongooseIM is the goal here.
+The goal is to get to know MongooseIM, set it up, go through basic operations and validation.

 Warning: This setup is not intended for production.